University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/evolutionary_prac/evolutionary.md

 **All text must be fully legible in your submitted trees to receive full marks**.

-Produce a Bayesean tree for the whole mitochondrial genome of the Australidelphia order of marsupials (including all Australasian species and the South American [Monito del Monte](https://onlinelibrary.wiley.com/doi/full/10.1002/ece3.8645).
+Produce a Bayesean tree for the whole mitochondrial genomes of the Australidelphia order of marsupials (including all Australasian species and the South American [Monito del Monte](https://onlinelibrary.wiley.com/doi/full/10.1002/ece3.8645).

 Submit the Australidelphia tree as **Figure 2** (5 marks).